seyLu/pinned-gists/packages/active-languages/README.md

 ### 4. Pin the Gist to Your Profile

 Follow GitHub's guide on [pinning items to your profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/pinning-items-to-your-profile) to display your language stats.

+## Credits

+- Built on top of [liby/recent-languages-box](https://github.com/liby/recent-languages-box) with tons of improvements and changes